-A native of New Mexico, Gutiérrez comes from a family that settled in the Land of Enchantment in the 1500s.
-He received a Bachelor of Arts degrees in Political Science and History and a Master of Public Administration (concentration in budgeting), all from the University of New Mexico.
+A native of New Mexico, Gutiérrez comes from a family that settled in "the Land of Enchantment" in the 1500s.
+He also takes great pride in his Mexican ancestry.
+His great-grandparents immigrated from Jalisco, Mexico, in the early 1900s.He received Bachelor of Arts degrees in Political Science and History and a Master of Public Administration (concentration in budgeting), all from the University of New Mexico.
 While at the University of New Mexico, he was named a Graduate Scholars Fellow.
-Gutierrez earned a diocesan certificate in Anglican Studies through the Trinity School for Ministry and a Master in Theological Studies from St. Norbert College.
+Gutiérrez earned a diocesan certificate in Anglican Studies through the Trinity School for Ministry and a Master in Theological Studies from St. Norbert College.

 Aside from his faith, Gutiérrez counts as his most important role and greatest responsibility a position he assumed on June 26, 1998, when he became the extremely proud father of his son Jude, a graduate from the University of New Mexico with a degree in criminology.
 It is a joy he shares with his wife, best friend, and partner of 35 years, Suzanne Fletcher Gutiérrez.
 The family shares this joy with a household of dogs, turtles, pheasants, foxes, rabbits, owls, and the other miscellaneous “pets” that wander through their lives.

 He invites you to join this revolutionary diocese as we seek to know Jesus and change the world.